 According to the law, minors present in Italy have the right to education regardless of their legal status.
 They are subject to compulsory education and they are enrolled in Italian schools under the conditions provided for Italian minors.
-The enrolment can be requested at any time of the school year.
+Enrolment may be requested at any time during the school year.

 The law distinguishes between minors under the age of 16 and over 16.